A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Pattern Recovery in Penalized Estimation: Accessibility, Noiseless Recovery and the Irrepresentability Condition

 \end{corollary}

 We now turn to a stronger requirement for pattern recovery.
-For this, we consider the solution path of a penalized estimator which is given by the curve $0 < \lambda \mapsto \hat\beta_\lambda$, where $\hat\beta_\lambda$ is the (assumed to be unique) element of $\SpenL(y)$ for fixed $y \in \R^n$ and $X \in \R^{n \times p}$.
-The solution path of the generalized LASSO or OSCAR and Clustered LASSO is studied in \cite{TibshiraniTaylor11} or \cite{TakahashiNomura20TR}, respectively.
+For this, we consider the solution path of a penalized estimator, given by the curve $0 < \lambda \mapsto \hat\beta_\lambda$, where $\hat\beta_\lambda$ is the (assumed to be unique) element of $\SpenL(y)$ for fixed $y \in \R^n$ and $X \in \R^{n \times p}$.
 Definition~\ref{def:nrc} below alludes to the notion of a solution path.
 Note, however, that Definition~\ref{def:nrc} does not require uniqueness of estimator.

 \begin{definition}[Noiseless recovery condition] Let $\pen$ be a real-valued polyhedral gauge, $X \in \R^{n\times p}$ and $\beta \in \R^p$.
 We say that the pattern of $\beta$ satisfies the noiseless recovery condition with respect to $X$ and $\pen$ if